django/django-localflavor/docs/index.rst

 Backwards compatibility
 =======================

-As documented in our :ref:`API stability
-<django:misc-api-stability-localflavor>` policy, Django will always
-attempt to make :mod:`localflavor` reflect the officially gazetted policies of the appropriate local government authority.
+We will always attempt to make :mod:`localflavor` reflect the officially gazetted policies of the appropriate local government authority.
 For example, if a government body makes a change to add, alter, or remove a province (or state, or county), that change will be reflected in localflavor in the next release.